A LIFE FOR A LIFE: A MYSTERY NOVEL

 “I don’t know.
 Cross … creek.”
 He started to run.

 “Wait!
 Don’t go!”
-I shouted, but all I could see was the back of his shirt as he ran away from us.
+I shouted, but all I could see was the back of his stupid shirt as he ran.
 “Hey!
 At least call for help.
 There’s an emergency call box down that road, at the car park.
 Call Gregg O’Donnell at the Forest Service.
 I’ll go see if there’s anything I can do.”

-He shouted, “There nothing you can do,” as he ran away.
+He shouted, “There’s nothing you can do,” and kept running.

 We were a pack of two, running together, the forest silent except for our heavy breathing and the rustle we made crossing the decaying carpet beneath our feet.
 Jake barked at something, startling me, but it was just the crack of a branch I’d broken to clear the way.
 We were both spooked.